Assignment 4: Stack and Heap

 (gdb) x/32wx $sp

 • One piece of advice that cannot overemphasized when writing this code is that pointer arithmetic always scales by the size of the pointee type.
-The expression ptr + 2 when ptr is type char * is simply adding 2 to the base address ptr.
-However, if ptr is type int *, the expression ptr + 2 is adding 8 (2*sizeof(int)) to ptr.
+The expression ptr + 2 when ptr is type char * adds 2 because the pointee type of char is 1 byte (no additional scaling).
+However, if ptr is type int *, the expression ptr + 2 adds 8 (= 2 * sizeof(int) ) because the pointee type int is 4 bytes.
 This will come up when using offset arithmetic to access relative locations within the stack.
-A location that is an offset of 8 bytes from a char * base can alternatively be computed as an offset of 2 words from a int * base, so be sure to consider pointee type when determining appropriate value for offset.
+A location that is an offset of 8 bytes from a char * base can alternatively be computed as an offset of 1 doubleword from a void ** base.
+Be sure to consider pointee type when determining appropriate value for offset.

-All stack frames use the same layout, so once your code can correctly gather frames from one stack, that code is quite likely to correctly handle all other stacks without additional special cases.
+All stack frames use the same layout, so once your code can correctly gather frames from one stack, that code is quite likely to correctly handle all other stacks as well.
+Unifying on a single code path for all cases is not only good design but reduces the testing burden.

 Printing a backtrace